oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_db_management_private_endpoint_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The display name for the private endpoint.
-It is changeable.</div>
+                                            <div>The display name of the Database Management private endpoint.</div>
                                             <div>Required for create using <em>state=present</em>.</div>
                                             <div>Required for update, delete when environment variable <code>OCI_USE_NAME_AS_IDENTIFIER</code> is set.</div>
                                             <div>This parameter is updatable when <code>OCI_USE_NAME_AS_IDENTIFIER</code> is not set.</div>